SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 $git merge upstream/master
 ```
 You should sync and merge your fork before you start a new module and before you create a pull request.
 It is a good practice to create a new branch in your fork for every module you will be adding.
 The command to create a new branch is:

 ```
 $git checkout -b [branch_name]
 ```

-Please see the [github help page](https://help.github.com) for more information.
+Please see the [GitHub help page](https://help.github.com) for more information.